caramelomartins/awesome-linters/README.md

 ## Contributing

 Contributing is pretty easy.
-If you think it's a resource that could possibly improve your knowledge or help you to better your skills, just add a pull request.
+If you think it's a resource that could possibly improve your knowledge or help you to better your skills, or if it's something that could improve the project, just add a pull request.

 The only rule is: keep it organized.